masayoshi64/masayoshi64.github.io/content/fixed/works.md

 +++

 ## Preprints
-- **Shokichi Takakura**, and Taiji Suzuki: [Mean-field Analysis on Two-layer Neural Networks from a Kernel Perspective.](https://arxiv.org/abs/2403.14917) arXiv preprint arXiv:2403.14917, 2024.

 ## Journal papers (Refereed)
 - **Shokichi Takakura**, and Kazuhiro Sato: [Structured Output Feedback Control for Linear Quadratic Regulator Using Policy Gradient Method.](https://ieeexplore.ieee.org/document/10091214) IEEE Transactions on Automatic Control, vol. 69, no. 1, pp. 363-370, 2022.
 ## International Conference papers (Refereed)
+- **Shokichi Takakura**, and Taiji Suzuki: [Mean-field Analysis on Two-layer Neural Networks from a Kernel Perspective.](https://proceedings.mlr.press/v235/takakura24a.html) Proceedings of the 41th International Conference on Machine Learning (ICML2024), PMLR 235:47475-47509, 2024.
 - **Shokichi Takakura**, and Taiji Suzuki: [Approximation and Estimation Ability of Transformers for Sequence-to-Sequence Functions with Infinite Dimensional Input.](https://proceedings.mlr.press/v202/takakura23a.html) Proceedings of the 40th International Conference on Machine Learning (ICML2023), PMLR 202:33416--33447, 2023.

 ## Presentations
+- **Shokichi Takakura**, and Taiji Suzuki: カーネルの観点による二層ニューラルネットワークの平均場解析.
+Japanese Joint Statistical Meeting, Tokyo, Japan, Sep.
+2024.
+- **Shokichi Takakura**, and Taiji Suzuki: Mean-field Analysis on Two-layer Neural Networks from a Kernel Perspective.
+The 41th International Conference on Machine Learning (ICML2024), Vienna, Austria, Jul.
+2024.
 - **Shokichi Takakura**, and Taiji Suzuki: Mean-field Analysis on Two-layer Neural Networks from a Kernel Perspective.
 Workshop on Functional Inference and Machine Intelligence, Bristol, UK, Mar.
 2024.
 - **Shokichi Takakura**, and Taiji Suzuki: Grokking in Linear Diagonal Neural Networks.
 The 26th Information-Based Induction Science Workshop, Hukuoka, Japan, Oct.
 2023.
 - **Shokichi Takakura**, and Taiji Suzuki: Approximation and Estimation Ability of Transformers for Sequence-to-Sequence Functions with Infinite Dimensional Input.
 The 26th Information-Based Induction Science Workshop, Hukuoka, Japan, Oct.
 2023.